Racial equality

 Racial equality is when people of all races and ethnicities are treated in an egalitarian/equal manner.
 Racial equality occurs when institutions give individuals legal, moral, and political rights.
 In present-day Western society, equality among races continues to become normative.
 Prior to the early 1960s, attaining equality was difficult for African, Asian, and Indigenous people.
-However, in more recent years, racial equality has become part of laws generally ensuring that all individuals receive equal opportunities in treatment, education, employment, and other areas of life.
+However, in more recent years, legislation is being passed ensuring that all individuals receive equal opportunities in treatment, education, employment, and other areas of life.
+Racial equality can refer to equal opportunities or formal equality based on race or refer to equal representation or equality of outcomes for races, also called substantive equality.

 Background

 American Civil War

-In 1860, one in three people in the Southern States was in slavery.
-The Civil War fought to end this, and in September 1862, Lincoln issued the Emancipation Proclamation.
-This avowed the aim of freeing the slaves in the Confederacy, and made abolition one of the North's central war aims, after which the North would take the victory.
-This assured greater protection and legal rights to recently freed Black Americans, and was a major step in racial equality for all in America.
+In 1860, a third of all people in the Southern United States were slaves.
+Among other things, the American Civil War was fought to end this, and in September 1862, President Abraham Lincoln issued the Emancipation Proclamation which abolished the practice of slavery in the United States and granted protection and legal rights to recently freed Blacks.